Visits, visitors and events

 Years 7 and 8 have visited the World War I battlefield of Ypres, which proved a most thought-provoking and humbling event.
 The children were able to empathise with the life of a soldier during the war and found a visit to the Menin Gate a poignant experience.

 Other recent activities have include trips to national theatre productions and exhibitions, while further afield, cultural visits to France and Italy are regular fixtures in the school’s calendar.
-This year we organised a trip to Barcelona, which proved a huge success.
+We are currently planning a trip to Iceland.

 Annual events such as Science Week provide an exciting way to raise the profile of a key subject.
 Creative Arts Week focuses on a single theme, to provide the inspiration for a wealth of activities.